Jacobian algebras with periodic module category and exponential growth

 \section{Proof of the results}

-We show first that the stable Auslander-Reiten quiver of a Jacobian algebra $\cP(Q(\TT),W(\TT,\lambda))$ of an arbitrary tagged triangulation $\TT$ of a closed oriented surface $S$ consists only of stable tubes of rank $1$ or $2$ (see \cite[Chapter VII]{ARS97} for details of Auslander-Reiten quiver).
-In order to prove it, we establish two preliminary results for 2-Calabi-Yau-tilted symmetric algebras, recall, that any finite dimensional Jacobian algebra is a 2-Calabi-Yau tilted algebra (see \cite[Corollary 3.6]{Ami09}).
+We show first that the stable Auslander-Reiten quiver of a Jacobian algebra $\cP(Q(\TT),W(\TT))$ of an arbitrary tagged triangulation $\TT$ of a closed oriented surface $S$ consists only of stable tubes of rank $1$ or $2$ (see \cite[Chapter VII]{ARS97} for details of Auslander-Reiten quiver).
+In order to prove it, we establish two preliminary results for 2-Calabi-Yau tilted symmetric algebras.
+Recall that any finite dimensional Jacobian algebra is a 2-Calabi-Yau tilted algebra (see \cite[Corollary 3.6]{Ami09}).

-\begin{proposition} Let $\mathcal C$ be a triangulated 2-Calabi-Yau category and Hom-finite and $T\in \cC$ be a cluster-tilting object.
+\begin{proposition} Let $\mathcal C$ be a Hom-finite 2-Calabi-Yau triangulated category and $T\in \cC$ be a cluster-tilting object.
 If $\End_\cC(T)$ is symmetric, then its stable Auslander-Reiten quiver consists only of stable tubes of rank $1$ or $2$. \end{proposition}